1. What is the difference between House and Travel basketball?

 House basketball is open to everyone regardless of skill level.
 Each team is composed of players with a wide range of skill levels.
 All players are guaranteed a minimum amount of playing time in each game.
 Everyone who signs up for the House program before the registration end date is guaranteed placement on a team.
 Games and practices are held in Chantilly-area gyms.

 Anyone who tries out for the Travel teams and is not selected is automatically placed in the house program.
 Travel teams require more practice time (generally twice a week for 90 minutes), often play both weeknight and weekend games, and hold their games at gyms across Fairfax County as well as in Alexandria, Arlington, Falls Church, and Loudon counties.
-Note however that basketball travel teams, unlike soccer travel teams, do not play outside Northern Virginia.
+Basketball travel teams, unlike soccer travel teams, do not play outside Northern Virginia.

 2. Should my child try out for the CYA Travel basketball?